dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 ##	LMIS data quality

 Text box:
-The entities of all metrics is the quantity of an item (health care product) which are always measured in units of "Each" (single tablet, ampoule, compress) and never in unit packs. xxx
+The entities of all metrics is the quantity of an item (healthcare product) which are always measured in units of "Each" (single tablet, ampoule, compress) and never in unit packs. xxx

 ### Introduction